 A Manual Approach for Admins

-One thing that I do appreciate about Site Designs/Scripts is that they’re available through the SharePoint UI, which means that you’re offering Admins a manual approach for provisioning a site based on a custom template.
+To begin, one thing that I do appreciate about Site Designs/Scripts is that they’re available through the SharePoint UI.
+This means that you’re offering Admins a manual approach for provisioning a site based on a custom template.
 No matter how low friction you make a site request process, there’s always going to be that one executive type who will refuse to use it.

-Depending on how robust your provisioning template is, there may be things that you just can’t do with a Site Design, so you’ll need to introduce some other, more powerful, tool…like the PnP Provisioning engine.
+Depending on how robust your provisioning template is, you may need a more powerful, tool like the PnP Provisioning Engine.
+This is because there may be things that you just can’t do with a Site Design.

 The Solution, a PnP Provisioning script

 Fortunately, with a little setup, you can have your Site script trigger a PnP Provisioning script.
-It involves creating a flow that calls an Azure Function that executes the script…too much to get into here but a process that’s well documented.
+It involves creating a flow that calls an Azure Function that executes the script.
+This is too much to get into here but a process that’s well documented.
 It’s the best of both worlds, right?
 You can read more about site designs, scripts and how to create both by reading the official documentation.

 Or, if you’re interested in finding a partner to help you design and implement templates, governance, and/or provisioning, reach out here and we’d love to help.